 Calculation of Shielded Dose Rate in Sieverts from Contaminated Surface

-Assume a surface, which is contamined by 1.0 Ci of 137Cs.
-Assume that this contaminant can be aproximated by the point isotropic source which contains 1.0 Ci of 137Cs, which has a half-life of 30.2 years.
+Assume a surface in which 1.0 Ci of 137Cs contaminates.
+Assume that this contaminant can be approximated by the point isotropic source, which contains 1.0 Ci of 137Cs, with a half-life of 30.2 years.
 Note that the relationship between half-life and the amount of a radionuclide required to give an activity of one curie is shown below.
 This amount of material can be calculated using λ, which is the decay constant of certain nuclide:

 About 94.6 percent decays by beta emission to a metastable nuclear isomer of barium: barium-137m.
 The main photon peak of Ba-137m is 662 keV.
 For this calculation, assume that all decays go through this channel.

 Note that, primary photon dose rate neglects all secondary particles.
 Assume that the effective distance of the source from the dose point is 10 cm.
-We shall also assume that the dose point is soft tissue and it can reasonably be simulated by water and we use the mass energy absorption coefficient for water.
+We shall also assume that the dose point is soft tissue and can reasonably be simulated by water, and we use the mass-energy absorption coefficient for water.